watson-developer-cloud/salesforce-sdk/examples/assistant/README.md

 ![Launch tool button](readme_images/launch_tool.png "Launch tool button")

-Once you're in the tool, you'll see a page listing the Watson Assistant **workspaces**.
+Once you're in the tool, click on the "Workspaces" tab on top and you'll see a page listing the Watson Assistant **workspaces**.
 You'll also see that one has already been created for you called _Car Dashboard - Sample_.
 This is the workspace that we'll be using in this lab.
-Go ahead and click on it to edit it.
+Go ahead and click on "Edit sample" to edit it.

 This sample workspace is designed to mimic a smart car assistant that you can ask questions or issue commands to while driving.
+You can browse through the intents, entities and dialog to see what types of things exist in this workspace.
 With that in mind, let's get started talking to our smart car assistant.

 ## Using the SDK
 ### 1. Sending Your First Message